zkvn/onchain_analytics/README.md

 You will need a CHAINSTACK execution client https endpoint to run it.
 See below for more details.

 # Installation
+1. Clone this git to a local folder and CD into it
-1. Create a venv folder for all dependencies
+2. Create a venv folder for all dependencies
 `python -m venv "venv"`
-2. Activate it
+3. Activate it
 `source venv/bin/activate`  (linux/mac)
 `./venv/scripts/activate`   (Windows)
-3. Install the dependencies
+4. Install the dependencies
 `python -m pip install -r requirements.txt`
-4. Update the ChainStack Https Endpoint address in conf.py (see below)
+5. Update the ChainStack Https Endpoint address in conf.py (see below)
-5. Run it
+6. Run it
 `python monitor.py`
-6. Results will be displayed on screen and logged into pending_transactions.log
+7. Results will be displayed on screen and logged into pending_transactions.log

 # Get a ChainStack execution client https endpoint
 1. Register a free account on ChainStack